Ryanderson94/Project_3/README.md

 Additionally, in order to run the application, users will need the following:

-1) WEB3 Provider URI
-2) Smart Contract Address
-3) Trading Contract Address
+1) A subscription to utilize RapidAPI and Private Key to application
+2) WEB3 subscription
+3) Ganache smart contract address
-4) Pinata API Key
+4) Pinata private and public key
-5) Pinata Secret API Key
-6) API Key
-7) MNEMONIC Code

 ## Application Sections